 2. Counters Pollen Allergies

-Raw stingless honey contains bee pollen, which is known to ward off infections, provide natural allergy relief and boost overall immunity.
+Raw Apis Bee Honey contains bee pollen, which is known to ward off infections, provide natural allergy relief and boost overall immunity.
 Honey’s ability to prevent allergies is based on a concept called immunotherapy.
 How so?
 The bees in your neighborhood go from flower to flower collecting pollen that causes you to suffer, but when you consume local raw honey, you also consume that same offending local pollen.
 After some time, an allergy sufferer may become less sensitive to this pollen that previously caused problems and experience less seasonal allergy symptoms.
 Many seasonal allergy sufferers have found local, raw honey to be helpful because it desensitizes them to the fauna triggering their allergic reaction.

 A 2013 study found that eating honey at a high dose (one gram per kilogram of body weight of honey daily) can improve allergy symptoms over a period of eight weeks.
 Researchers absorbed that the honey consumption improved overall and individual symptoms of allergic rhinitis.
 Allergic rhinitis is an allergic response that causes itchy, watery eyes, sneezing and other similar symptoms.

 Some people say that a daily tablespoon of honey can actually act as an allergy shot.
 The type of honey is key though since pasteurized honey does not contain any pollen.
 For possible seasonal allergy relief, you need to consume raw honey with pollen in it.